The Learning Planet Academy

 Alumna

-The Institut is a place that has transformed me.
-No other place has such a concentration of talent! (...)
-At the Learning Planet Institute, they give us an incredible amount of confidence (...)
-They really believe in our potential for action (...)
-My time at the Institute has really had a long-term impact on me.
+The Institute is a place that transformed me.
+Nowhere else brings together such a concentration of talent! (…) At the Learning Planet Institute, we are given an incredible space of trust (…) They truly believe in our potential to act (…) My time at the Institute has had a lasting impact on me

 Francesca Anselmi